evan-tch/seq/README.md

 # seq
-A collection of scripts for the standard manipulation of sequencing-related data
+A collection of scripts for the manipulation of sequencing-related data